-prompt> mount_point/1012disk1/runInstaller -executeSysPrereqs prompt> mount_point/application_server/runInstaller -executeSysPrereqs
+prompt> mount\point/1012disk1/runInstaller -executeSysPrereqs prompt> mount\point/application\server/runInstaller -executeSysPrereqs

 The results are displayed on the screen as well as written to a log file.
-For more information about the types of checks performed, refer to Section 4.11, "Prerequisite Checks Performed by the Installer".
+For more information about the type of checks performed, refer to Section 3.11, "Prerequisite Checks Performed by Oracle Universal Installer".

-Table 4-2 System Requirements
+Table 3-2 System Requirements

-Item Requirement Network You can install Oracle Application Server on a computer that is connected to a network, or on a "standalone" computer (not connected to the network).
+Item Requirement Network You can install Oracle Application Server on a computer that is connected to a network, or on a standalone computer (not connected to the network).
 If you are installing Oracle Application Server on a standalone computer, you can connect the computer to a network after installation.
 You have to perform some configuration tasks when you connect it to the network.
 Refer to Oracle Application Server Administrator's Guide for details.
-Checked by Installer: No IP The computer's IP address must be static.
-Oracle Application Server does not support HP-UX systems using DHCP.
-Hostname Ensure that your hostnames are not longer than 255 characters.
-Note: The host name should be the same as node name for installing Oracle Application Server successfully.
-Processor Type 64-bit HP-UX PA-RISC processor If the processor is 64-bit the following command returns the value 64: /bin/getconf KERNEL_BITS Processor Speed 400 MHz or faster Checked by Installer: Yes
+Checked by Installer: No IP The IP address of the computer must be static.Oracle Application Server does not support HP-UX Itanium systems using DHCP.
+Hostname ■ The host names must not be longer than 255 characters. ■ The host name and node name character strings must be the same.
+Processor Type HP-UX Itanium 64-Bit processor If the processor is 64-bit the following command returns the value 64: /bin/getconf KERNEL_BITS Processor Speed 400 MHz or faster Checked by Installer: Yes

-Table 4-2 (Continued)System Requirements
+Table 3-2 (Cont.)
+System Requirements